VemulaDowtyasriprasanth/git-practice/README.md

 # git-practice

+intially the local changesin the code it wil be pushed in to the stagging area with the command called git add. to add all files or git add filename with extension

+After it is pushed into the stagged area we can use a command called git Commit to pushed it into the local repository and when the code from the local repository is pushed into the git or remote repository

+The code from the remote repositoy can be pulled backed into the local repository with all the commits or all the cganges history by using a coonad called git pull

 Practicing all the GitHub commands via LinkedIn Learning intially the local changesin the code it wil be pushed in to the stagging area with the command called git add. to add all files or git add filename with extension